"en"> The Panama Papers Connection — Epstein's Offshore Architecture | RS Taylor

 Caribbean shells routed into European private banking infrastructure.

-NPA supplemental records document $35 million routed through Edmond de Rothschild — the Geneva-Paris private bank.
+NPA supplemental records document $24,999,980 routed through Edmond de Rothschild — the Geneva-Paris private bank — in two transactions: $14,999,980 (Benjamin Edmond de Rothschild) and $10,000,000 (Edmond de Rothschild Suisse SA), both to Southern Trust Company Inc. (DB-SDNY-0005122).
 This figure appears in Non-Prosecution Agreement supplemental materials and separately in French-track source documentation covering the same period.

 In Brussels, Euroclear International CSD settled Venezuelan sovereign bonds — 5% instruments, $2M face value — confirmed in Deutsche Bank SDNY court exhibits.
 A Brussels clearinghouse for Venezuelan sovereign paper, booked to accounts linked to the USVI network.
 DB-SDNY court-certified